Daniel Kaufmann (economist): State Capture and Legal Corruption

-Related to some aspects of state capture, which are not always strictly illegal, Kaufmann had written about the notion of “legal corruption.”
-With his co-author, Pedro Vicente, he analyzed how laws can be shaped so to legalize certain acts, which a broad consensus might consider as unethical or corrupt.
+Related to a key aspect of state capture, which often takes place via legal means (via loopholes, and since the existing laws may have been subject to capture as well), Kaufmann had also co-authored (with Pedro Vicente) one of the first theoretical and empirical articles on the notion of “legal corruption”.
+They analyzed how laws can be shaped so to legalize certain acts, which would usually be construed as unethical or corrupt.

-Good Governance and Anti-corruption Programs
+Good Governance and Anti-Corruption Programs

-Kaufmann continued working and advising on governance, corruption and state capture matters at the global, regional and national level, including focusing in resource-rich countries and on the natural resource sector in recent years.
+At an applied level, Kaufmann has worked on concrete programs and advised leaders on governance, corruption and state capture matters at the global, regional and national level, including in the natural resource sector.
 He has also researched the relevance of civil liberties to address corruption and improve development prospects, as well as the links between human rights and corruption control.
-He has also recently been an expert member of high level advisory panels for multilateral organizations, such as the Inter-American Development Bank, co-authoring the November 2018 Report of the Expert Advisory Group on Anti-Corruption, Transparency, and Integrity in Latin America and the Caribbean, (selected by Foreign Affairs as one of the top books of 2019) as well as a co-author of a report to the Organisation for Economic Co-operation and Development as a member of the High-Level Advisory Group on Anti-Corruption and Integrity to that organization.
+He has also recently been an expert member of high level advisory panels for multilateral organizations, such as the Inter-American Development Bank, co-authoring the Report of the Expert Advisory Group on Anti-Corruption, Transparency, and Integrity in Latin America and the Caribbean, (selected by Foreign Affairs as one of the top books of 2019) as well as a co-author of the report to the Organisation for Economic Co-operation and Development as a member of the High-Level Advisory Group on Anti-Corruption and Integrity to that organization.

 Natural Resource Governance

-The Natural Resource Governance Institute, which Kaufmann leads, released the Resource Governance Index in 2017.
+The Natural Resource Governance Institute, which Kaufmann co-founded and led until 2020, released the Resource Governance Index in 2017.
 The index focuses on transparency and accountability in resource-rich countries and provided evidence on the substantial governance and implementation deficits in most countries surveyed, while also identifying successes, including in emerging economies.
-Other recent publications on governance and natural resources have appeared at Brookings Institution as well as opinion pieces in the Financial Times.
+Other recent publications on governance and natural resources have appeared at The Brookings Institution, as well as opinion pieces in the Financial Times.
 His work is widely referenced in academic circles and in the international media.